zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 are NOT supported.
 Only files or directories immediately within the CWD may be opened.
 To access files within a subdirectory, use the `afatfs_chdir` or `afatfs_mkdir` commands to change the CWD.

-The `filename` argument must be an ASCII string that follows the FAT32 8.3 filename convention.
+The `filename` argument must be an ASCII string that follows the FAT 8.3 filename convention.
 If the special filename string `"."` is passed, the CWD is opened.
 This is useful for the `afatfs_findFirst` directory listing command.